 Turkey – Much More Than Expected (Pt.2) Life in Istanbul

-On my second day, I met my new friends, Jessica TamTurk and her daughter, Johanna, for lunch.
-Loved the ferry ride to Kadicoy on the Asian side of Turkey.
-Haven’t run across those pictures yet…
+On my second day, I took a ferry ride to met friends, of friends, Jessica TamTurk and her daughter, Johanna, for lunch.
+They live in Kadikoy on the Asian side of Turkey.

 I followed them around the local market while they shopped for the best and freshest in Turkish fish and fare.